About our Group (Sangha)

 Tuesday Evening Schedule

 You may participate in one or all segments.
-During the open sit, you may enter or leave the meditation room at any time.
 During the formal sit, we prefer that you do not enter or leave once the bowl has been rung.
 Chairs and some cushions are available.
 Please do not wear perfume, aftershave lotion or other scented products.
 Some of our participants are chemically sensitive.

 One does not have to be a Buddhist to benefit from the Buddha's teachings.